mali5820k/Cobralyth/README.md

     - Aim is to allow for swapping of runtime modules for testing different runtimes.
 ## Runtime Specification:
 - Pass-by-reference and Pass-by-value handling:
-   - Pass-by-reference will be via "&" and if not using "&" pass-by-value is utilized instead.
+   - Pass-by-reference is used by prefixing a variable with an "&", pass-by-value is used otherwise.
      For example:
      ```ts
      function sampleFunction(int x, int y) {